-Joint Committee on Business, Enterprise & Innovation Competition and Consumer Protection Commission (CCPC) Opening Statement by Isolde Goggin
+Joint Committee on Business, Enterprise & Innovation: CCPC Opening Statement by Isolde Goggin

 October 2, 2019